 As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

-South Dakota is an amazing state for rockhounding.
-Apart from viewing Mount Rushmore while rockhounding, enthusiasts have a myriad of rockhounding places to enjoy in South Dakota, and various minerals, crystals, gemstones, rocks, and fossils to be found.
+South Dakota is a fantastic state for rockhounding; apart from viewing Mount Rushmore while rockhounding, enthusiasts have many rockhounding places to enjoy in South Dakota, and various minerals, crystals, gemstones, rocks, and fossils to be found.

 In South Dakota, you can find beautiful rose quartz specimens or the famous Fairfield agate if you know where to look for them.
 Let’s see exactly where you can go rockhounding in South Dakota and what you may find.